fanpu/blog/courses.md

 - &#11088; 10-725 &nbsp; **Convex Optimization**, [Yuanzhi
 Li](https://www.andrew.cmu.edu/user/yuanzhil/)

+  I did not enjoy 10-701 as it covered a lot of content, but did not go into much detail about many topics, and I felt like there was no true understanding and everything was very hand-wavey.
+That experience made me hesistant to take any other ML classes.

+  10-725 changed that for me, as Yuanzhi Li started from first principles and rigorously proved how many machine learning algorithms can converge in some amount of steps given various assumptions.
+For instance, just in the second lecture you will learn how gradient descent can converge to the optimum up to an epsilon error in a number of states which is proportionate to a chosen learning rate, given assumptions on the smoothness of a convex optimization landscape.
+This will then be extended to more complicated settings such as stochastic gradient descent, gradient descent with momentum (ADAM), distributed gradient descent, and even quantum optimization.

+  Yuanzhi Li also understands that the students taking the class have very different learning objectives, and therefore the homework contains a mix of required and bonus problems, where the bonus problems are usually significantly more challenging than the required ones, but are tailored for people who really want to get deep into this stuff.
+The grading policy is extremely gentle and you essentially only have to score just half the points on the required problems to get an A-.
+The late day policy is also extremely generous (14 days), so it is quite a good class to take if you want some flexibility in your schedule.

 - &#11088; 15-751 **[A Theorist's
 Toolkit](https://www.youtube.com/playlist?list=PLm3J0oaFux3ZYpFLwwrlv_EHH9wtH6pnX)**,
 [Ryan O'Donnell](http://www.cs.cmu.edu/~odonnell/)

+  This class aims to prepare students for doing theoretical computer science (TCS) research in the future.
+It covers a wide range of topics that frequently crop up in TCS research (see the playlist below for a taste), and the homework is challenging but fun.
+  I have been previously exposed to a number of the topics covered in previous courses, but still found many of the topics new to me such as spectral graph theory and semidefinite relaxations incredibly cool.
+It is usually only offered once every few years, so if you have any interest in doing TCS-related research I would highly recommend that you take the class.

   Recordings from a past offering of the course can be found on this [Youtube playlist](https://www.youtube.com/playlist?list=PLm3J0oaFux3ZYpFLwwrlv_EHH9wtH6pnX).